spectacles-ci/demo-looker-repo/1_welcome.md

 </p>

 <p style="font-weight: 300">
-<strong>1.</strong> Connect to your database follow the instructions <a href = "http://www.looker.com/docs/admin/looker-hosted" style="text-decoration:underline">here</a> to establish a connection between Looker and your databse
+<strong>1.</strong> Connect to your database follow the instructions <a href = "http://www.looker.com/docs/admin/looker-hosted" style="text-decoration:underline">here</a> to establish a connection between Looker and your database
 </p>

 <p style="font-weight: 300">